 If you can not pay off your balance with the money in your checking or savings account, then do not charge it.
 Just because you are owed money does not mean it will come through.

-5. Review the perks.
 Many people use credit cards because of the perks.
 These include cash back, free offers or even airline miles.
-However, what do you have to spend to even earn the reward?
-Is it worth racking up a large balance just to get something free?
+However, what do you have to spend to earn the reward?
+Is it worth racking up a hefty balance just to get something free?

 Companies can change their programs at any time.
 You could lose those you’ve earned or no longer be eligible to earn new ones.
 The perks may sound great, but are they really worth it?